 NORTHEAST KINGDOM ADVENTURE TOUR

-Our middleweight and large adventure bike friendly tour, The NEK Adventure, has been completely revised for the 2021 season.
-This is an exciting and scenic route with several unmaintained roads and trails throughout.
+Our middleweight and large adventure bike friendly tour, The NEK Adventure, is an exciting and scenic route with several unmaintained roads and trails throughout.
 Omitted from this tour are the more extreme obstacles such as steep hill climbs, deep mud holes and particularly slick trails, making this an ideal tour option for those on larger adventure motorcycles like a Yamaha Ténéré or BMW F850GS.
 Even a skilled rider on a big BMW 1200/1250GS would have a blast on this tour.

 The NEK Adventure Tour is also a great tour option for riders that have completed one of our training tours and are looking for a chance to challenge themselves and put those new skills to use.
 Group size is 6-8 riders.

 Lodging and dining on this tour will be at the historic Black Lantern Inn where we will enjoy delicious, locally sourced and freshly prepared meals each morning and each evening during our two night stay.